noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

                     -   Confirm the deletion works properly if there are attributes associated with the cruise leg and the field options are de-selected and the delete button is clicked
                 -   Confirm the deletion fails if there are related records (leg or cruise attributes)
                 -   Confirmed that unauthorized users cannot commit changes to the database
-                    -   Update user group to [remove the DATA_ADMIN role](#data_admin) and then click the Delete button
-                    -   Logout in new browser tab and click Delete button (session has expired error)
+                    -   Logout in new browser tab and click Save button (session has expired error)
+                    -   Update user group to [remove all permissions](#appendix) and click the delete button (error - not authorized)
+                    -   Update user group to [assign the CCD READ role](#ccd-read) and then click the delete button (error - not authorized)
+                    -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the save button (ok)
+                    -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the save button (ok)
                 -   Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Delete Cruise" functionality
             -   Deep Copy
                 -   Confirm the tooltip is working properly
                 -   Consult [CCD Oracle Package (CCDP) Testing Documentation](./test_cases/packages/CCDP/CRDMA%20CCDP%20Testing%20Documentation.md) for a testing SOP for the "Deep Copy" functionality
+                -   Confirmed that unauthorized users cannot perform "deep copy" in the app
+                    -   Logout in new browser tab and click Save button (session has expired error)
+                    -   Update user group to [remove all permissions](#appendix) and click the delete button (error - not authorized)
+                    -   Update user group to [assign the CCD READ role](#ccd-read) and then click the delete button (error - not authorized)
+                    -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the save button (ok)
+                    -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the save button (ok)
 -   Page 230
     -   Confirmed that if there is no CRUISE_ID argument then the page shows a warning
-    -   Confirmed that only authorized users can access this page
+    -   Page Loading
-        -   Logout in new browser tab and reload page
+        -   Logout in new browser tab and load the page (session has expired error)
+        -   Update user group to [remove all permissions](#appendix) and load the page (error - not authorized)
+        -   Update user group to [assign the CCD READ role](#ccd-read) and load the page (ok - readonly)
+        -   Update user group to [assign the CCD WRITE role](#ccd-write) and then load the page (ok - active form)
-        -   Update user group to [remove the DATA_ADMIN role](#data_admin) and reload page
+        -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then load the page (ok - active form)
-    -   Confirmed that unauthorized users cannot save changes to the database
+    -   Confirmed authorized users can insert/update/delete records
+        -   Logout in new browser tab and click Save button (session has expired error)
+        -   Update user group to [remove all permissions](#appendix) and click the Create/Create Another/Apply Changes button (error - not authorized)
+        -   Update user group to [assign the CCD READ role](#ccd-read) and then click the Create/Create Another/Apply Changes button (error - not authorized)
-        -   Update user group to [remove the DATA_ADMIN role](#data_admin) and then click the Create/Create Another/Apply Changes buttons
+        -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Create/Create Another/Apply Changes button (ok)
-        -   Logout in new browser tab and click the Create/Create Another/Apply Changes buttons (session has expired error)
+        -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Create/Create Another/Apply Changes button (ok)
     -   Invalid Page Arguments:
         -   Confirm the page displays a "You have reached this page incorrectly" when the P230_CRUISE_LEG_ID, or P230_CRUISE_LEG_ID_COPY parameters are invalid (not a cruise_leg_ID for an existing cruise leg record)
             -   This can be accomplished by opening the View/Edit Cruise Leg page with the Create Leg, Update Cruise Leg, and Copy Cruise Leg buttons and then deleting/reloading cruise/cruise leg data (e.g. execute [execute_all_CRDMA_test_scripts.sql](./test_cases/SQL/execute_all_CRDMA_test_scripts.sql))